 The ocean’s tides and currents are constantly changing, shifting, but always moving forward.
 Like the ocean, I choose to live my life in perpetual motion, physically, mentally/emotionally, and spiritually.
 Lately a popular expression has been “You only live once”, but I like to say “You live every single day”.
 Each day presents an opportunity to start from scratch, to learn, and to grow.
 As humans, we have the power to change our perspectives, and it is up to us to choose how we perceive things.
 Everyday has a lesson to teach us if we keep our minds and hearts open.
 Weather we are summiting a mountain to swim across a bay or paddle across a body of ocean in a physical endeavor, or we are learning the virtue of patience and persistence of another sort, the only way to go is forward.
 Even when the ocean is rough or there is a storm on the horizon, keep moving forward, every storm has a calm.
 When you get into a rough situation, remember that the teacher is in the room, and with the right perspective, it can present a valuable opportunity.
 Learn from it, grow, and continue on in your journey.
-Everything is temporary, but lessons learned you can keep with you as you go.
+Everything is impermanent, but lessons learned you can keep with you as you go.
 Keep a clear vision of who you want to be and the goals you wish to accomplish, then, like the ocean, move forward till you reach the coming shore.

 2) Spread Positive Energy